AT&T Internet

 We asked BroadbandNow users to review AT&T Internet based on four core attributes: Customer Service, Reliability, Speed, and Value.

-BroadbandNow readers submitted 3070 for AT&T Internet.
+BroadbandNow readers submitted 3129 for AT&T Internet.
 AT&T Internet earned an average score of 3.39 out of 5.

 We asked BroadbandNow users to review CenturyLink based on four core attributes: Customer Service, Reliability, Speed, and Value.

-BroadbandNow readers submitted 4309 for CenturyLink.
-CenturyLink earned an average score of 3.14 out of 5.
+BroadbandNow readers submitted 4396 for CenturyLink.
+CenturyLink earned an average score of 3.13 out of 5.

-Frequently Asked Questions about AT&T Internet & CenturyLink Internet Services
+Frequently Asked Questions About AT&T and CenturyLink

-• Who has faster speeds?
-AT&T or CenturyLink?
+• Who has faster speeds — AT&T or CenturyLink?

 • Do AT&T and CenturyLink have unlimited data?